View Document Text

 of our relationship with you.

 Essex Financial does not sell your non-public personal information to anyone.
-Nor do we provide such information to
+Nor do we provide such information

-our relationship with you, as discussed below.
+of our relationship with you, as discussed below.

 Details of our approach to privacy and how your personal non-public information is collected and used are set forth